 Lidl is a Germany-based supermarket chain that operates over 10,000 stores across Europe and the United States.
 The company has been operating in Finland since 2002 and currently owns 188 stores in the country.

 The novel Coronavirus has drastically impacted consumer behaviour and purchasing habits across the globe.
 As consumer priorities have become centered on the most basic needs, the online grocery industry has witnessed a massive boom in the sales of groceries.
 In order to fulfill the growing consumer demands, grocery retailers need to make bold moves.
 But doing so requires a deep understanding of how today’s crisis will impact online grocery retail in the coming future.
 Grocers must proactively build strategies around the trends and behaviours that are predicted to outlive COVID-19 to succeed in the long run.

 Meeting online consumer demand is the utmost priority for grocery retailers amid the Coronavirus crisis.
-Hence, they must focus on building an online grocery store to enhance the online ordering slots.
+Hence, they must focus on building grocery delivery platform to enhance the online ordering slots.
 Having a compelling online presence can help them cope up with the growing customer needs.